kellerflint/Course-Resources/content/Table JOINs - Table Aliasing.md

 ## What is Table Aliasing?

 Table aliasing involves giving a table in your SQL query a temporary name.
 This temporary name (aka alias) is often an abbreviation of the full table name.
-This is particularly useful in queries involving multiple tables, as it simplifies the query syntax and makes it easier to read and write.
+This is particularly useful in queries involving multiple tables because it simplifies the query syntax and makes it easier to read and write.

 ### Example Using Authors and Books